Collective Tuning Initiative

-A new version of these open-source tools to support collaborative and reproducible experimentation (Collective Knowledge) was released in 2015.
+All above tools became a part of the (Collective Knowledge framework) released in 2015.

 Collective Optimization Database

 The Collective Optimization Database is an open repository to enable sharing of benchmarks, data sets and optimization cases from the community, provide web services and plugins to analyze optimization data and predict program transformations or better hardware designs for multi-objective optimizations based on statistical and machine learning techniques provided there is enough information collected in the repository from multiple users.